thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

 .. epigraph::

   where *T* is the transmission coefficient of the two thin films enclosing the sample.
-The substitution method sample is constructed of the material used in the production of the backscatter phantom but is covered by 12.2 μm thick Saran Wrap® film inside an acrylic cylinder.
-The transmission coefficient, while nearly constant a lower frequencies, deviates at high frequencies, as shown in
-  |saran_trans_coef|.
-The transmission coefficient, *T*, is given by
+When constructing the substitution method sample, the material used is the same as that produced during creation of the backscatter phantom but is covered by 12.2 μm thick Saran Wrap® film inside an acrylic cylinder.
+The transmission coefficient, while nearly constant a lower frequencies, deviates at high frequencies, as shown in |saran_trans_coef|.
+The transmission coefficient, *T*, is given by [Wear2005]_
-  [Wear2005]_

 .. image:: images/saran_trans_eqn.png
   :width: 14cm